Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 the world.
 The vector observation is a vector of floating point numbers which contain relevant information for the agent to make decisions.

-The Brain instance used in the 3D Balance Ball example uses the **Continuous** vector observation space with a **State Size** of 8.
-This means that the feature vector containing the Agent's observations contains eight elements: the `x` and `z` components of the agent cube's rotation and the `x`, `y`, and `z` components of the ball's relative position and velocity.
+The Behavior Parameters of the 3D Balance Ball example uses a **Space Size** of 8.
+This means that the feature
+vector containing the Agent's observations contains eight elements: the `x` and `z` components of the agent cube's rotation and the `x`, `y`, and `z` components of the ball's relative position and velocity.
 (The observation values are